We know that success means something different for every writer who joins one of our courses.

 While not every writer strives for publication, we feel that the number who have gone on to publish is testament to the quality of our courses and the brilliant team of tutors who nurture and support each new participant who walks through our virtual doors.

-I felt that the Writing Crime Fiction course could give me some useful lessons on structure and pacing.
+“I felt that the Writing Crime Fiction course could give me some useful lessons on structure and pacing.
 The course shaped The Trailing Spouse in one very dramatic way, by giving me a new character who demanded her own story to be told!”
 Read more…

-In 2015 I decided to do the Getting Started Faber course, in a last-ditch attempt to pursue my dream to become a writer.
+“I decided to do the Faber Academy Getting Started course in a last-ditch attempt to pursue my dream to become a writer.
 I hadn’t ever written any fiction.
 The course was amazing and gave me the confidence to hope that if I worked hard enough at it there might be a chance for me.”